gomezcatalina/BRS_SB/README.md

 # BRS_S2
-Supplementary material 2 of the manuscript:

-This interactive supplementary material allows to download and display the publications and data cases included in the systematic review on the behavioural responses of wild marine mammals to noise.
+This interactive supplementary material (S2) allows to download and display the publications and data cases included in the systematic review on the behavioural responses of wild marine mammals to noise.

 You can access the supplementary different ways